 Thomas Trotter (Birmingham City Organist)

-Johann Sebastian Bach: Fantasia and Fugue in G minor, BWV 542
+Johann Sebastian Bach: Toccata, Adagio and Fugue in C, BWV 564

 Fela Sowande: Obangiji

-He begins with Bach’s monumental Fantasia and Fugue in G minor, its dramatic, indeed tragic, Fantasia followed by a bouncy fugue evidently based on a Dutch folksong.
-The rest of the first half is far more modern, the group of pieces called “Out of Africa” referring not to the Meryl Streep film of that name but to the origins of the music connected with that continent.
-Florence Price was an African-American composer who learnt the organ with Leo Sowerby and was associated with the renowned contralto Marian Anderson.
+He begins with Bach’s monumental Toccata, Adagio and Fugue, its “slow movement” heralding Bach’s discovery of Italianate music.
+The next music is more modern, a pair of pieces called “Out of Africa” referring not to the Meryl Streep film of that name but to the origins of the music connected with that continent.
 Kevin Volans is a South African / Irish composer who studied with Karlheinz Stockhausen before beginning to explore indigenous African music.
 Fela Sowande was born in Nigeria and worked in both the UK (where he accompanied Vera Lynn’s first records on the BBC Theatre Organ) and the States.